tom-HCgY7HY6kq/bitpixie/README.md

 ### Building the initrd
 All files for building the initrd can be found in the Linux-Exploit folder.
+The complete alpine-initrd.xz can be built using the script `./build-initramfs.sh`.
+The file is automatically transfered to the `PXE-Server/` folder.

 ## Mitigations that work
 - Use Bitlocker with Pre Boot Authentication (TPM+PIN) (Preferred way,  since it also prevents a bunch of other attacks against BitLocker.)